Azshken/NFTGames/DEV_LOG.md

 9/02/2026

-- I've developed the front end tested the mint functions
+- I've developed the front end tested the mint functions.

 10-15/02/2026